microsoft/microsoft-ui-xaml/docs/roadmap.md

 WinUI is the highly-optimized native UI platform used to create Windows itself, now made more broadly available for all developers to use to reach Windows.
 It's a thoroughly tested and proven UI platform that powers the operating system environment and essential experiences of 800+ million Windows 10 PC, XBox One, HoloLens, Surface Hub and other devices.

 2. **The latest Fluent Design**
-WinUI is Microsoft's main focus for native, acecssible Windows UI and controls and is the definitive source for the [Fluent Design System](https://www.microsoft.com/design/fluent/) on Windows.
+WinUI is Microsoft's main focus for native, accessible Windows UI and controls and is the definitive source for the [Fluent Design System](https://www.microsoft.com/design/fluent/) on Windows.
 It will also have the latest lower-level composition and rendering innovations like vector animations, effects, shadows and lighting.

 3. **Easier "a la carte" desktop development**